Skip to content

 Get-AppXPackage *WindowsStore* -AllUsers | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}

-This re-registers the Store app.
-We tested it on a PC where Reset didn’t work.
-Re-registering fixed the error.
+This re-registers the Store app from scratch.
+We tested it on a PC where the Reset option didn’t help.
+Re-registering the Store through PowerShell resolved the 0x80072f8f error and restored app downloads within about 2 minutes.

 #Common Mistakes to Avoid